 Why private mortgage lending may make sense as part of a portfolio

 While every investor has a unique set of circumstances and private mortgage lending may not make sense for every portfolio, there are some compelling reasons to consider this category as part of an allocation:

-- We’ve seen net yields after fund expenses generally in the 6-8% range, comparing very favorably to traditional fixed income (advisors may charge a management fee for including these assets as part of an advisory relationship)
+- Our expectation for yield is in the 8%-9% range, comparing very favorably to traditional fixed income (advisors may charge a management fee for including these assets as part of an advisory relationship)

 - Some private mortgage funds are structured as REITs, providing an additional yield enhancement due to favorable income tax treatment under current tax law

 - Private mortgage funds are not correlated to equity markets and provide a stable net asset value without fluctuations in market value

 - Loans made by the fund are secured by mortgages against real estate recorded in the public record that can be verified by an audit firm

 What are some considerations for private mortgage lending investments?

 There are certain considerations advisors and investors should take when weighing these types of investments:

 - Private mortgage lending funds range in size from tens of millions of dollars to funds in the billions.
 Bigger does not necessarily mean better.
 There are many criteria to consider such as management experience, lending policies, types of loans, where they make loans, type of collateral, and performance track record.